nakulmitra/java-interview-questions/README.md

 }
 ```

-You use `varargs` when you don't know in advance how many parameters a method will receive.
+We use `varargs` when we don't know in advance how many parameters a method will receive.

-### Can you have multiple varargs in a method signature?
+### Can we have multiple varargs in a method signature?

 **No**, a method can have **only one varargs parameter**, and it **must be the last parameter** in the method signature.